darinz/ML/02_generative_learning/01_gda.md

 From the leftmost and middle figures, we see that by decreasing the off-diagonal elements of the covariance matrix (making them negative), the density now becomes "compressed" again, but in the opposite direction.
 Negative correlations create ellipses oriented perpendicular to the positive correlation case.
 Lastly, as we vary the parameters, more generally the contours will form ellipses (the rightmost figure showing an example with different variances in different directions).

+**The negative correlation insight:** Negative correlations create ellipses oriented in the opposite direction from positive correlations.
+This can significantly affect the decision boundary.

 As our last set of examples, fixing $\Sigma = I$, by varying $\mu$, we can also move the mean of the density around.

 <img src="./img/contours_mu.png" width="700px" />